Howard Glenn

 Howard Earl Glenn (September 26, 1934 – October 9, 1960) was an American gridiron football player.
 He played collegiately at Linfield College and professionally with the Hamilton Tiger-Cats of the Canadian Football League (CFL) and in the American Football League (AFL).
 He was the only AFL player to die from injuries sustained in a regular season football game.

-Glenn was born in Vancouver, Washington, and played high school football in Louisville, Kentucky.
+Glenn was born in Vancouver, Washington, and played high school football in Louisville, Mississippi.
 At Linfield College in McMinnville, Oregon, he played tight end and in 1956 caught a 75-yard touchdown pass.
 He was named to the all-Northwest Conference team in 1957.

 In 1960, the AFL's inaugural season, Glenn joined the AFL New York Titans as an offensive guard.
 Glenn sustained a broken neck in the first half during a game vs. the Houston Oilers on October 9, 1960, at Jeppesen Stadium and died later that day.